stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/R.md

 ----------------------------------------------------------------------------
     Description:
-      The UDUNITS package from Unidata is a C-based package for the programatic handling of units of physical quantities.
+      The UDUNITS package from Unidata is a C-based package for the programmatic handling of units of physical quantities.

     You will need to load all module(s) on any one of the lines below before